gustavohst/reactjs_base_structure/README.md

 12 - Use the css by pre processor
 `yarn add sass-loader node-sass -D`

+13 - Install the typescript
+` yarn add typescript -D`

+14 - Start the typescript plugin
+`yarn tsc --init`

 NOTES:
 Source maps: Turn easy to understand the codes.
 Its a good way to track the codes.
 Help to fin errors.
+What is a typescript? is a superset, group of functionalities hover of javascript Why use typescript?
+Prós
+- Rastreabilily
+- Avoid errors
+- checked types during the development